 Mechanisms of Disease and Translational Science

 The Mechanisms of Disease and Translational Science (MoDTS) Graduate Track was a Howard Hughes Medical Institute (HHMI)-sponsored Med into Grad Initiative.
-It recently was awarded a new 5-year NIH Molecular Medicine Predoctoral Research T32 Training Grant.
+After the Med into Grad Initiative ended, MoDTS was awarded a 5-year NIH Molecular Medicine Predoctoral Research T32 Training Grant.

 MoDTS is designed to train Ph.D. students to become leaders of the next generation of translational scientists.
-Translational research refers to the translation of biomedical discoveries from the laboratory to the population.
+Translational research refers to the “process of turning observations in the laboratory, clinic, and community into interventions that improve the health of individuals and the public from diagnostics and therapeutics to medical procedures and behavioral changes.”

 MoDTS students will focus on laboratory research that has the potential for translation.
 They will have new opportunities to study human diseases at the interface between basic and clinical sciences.
 They will be empowered to work with other members of scientific teams such as clinical researchers to spearhead the bidirectional translation of discoveries between the “bench” and “bedside” to improve human health.